Illinois Compiled Statutes

 (A) $300,000 in life insurance death benefits,

 but not more than $100,000 in net cash surrender and net cash withdrawal values for life insurance;

 (I) $100,000 for coverages not defined as

-disability insurance or basic hospital, medical, and surgical insurance or major medical insurance or long-term care insurance, including any net cash surrender and net cash withdrawal values;
+disability income insurance or health benefit plans or long-term care insurance, including any net cash surrender and net cash withdrawal values;

 (C) $250,000 in the present value of annuity